LostArtefacts/TRX/docs/MIGRATING.md

     - Replace `"detonator_1"` with `"gong"`.
     - Replace `"detonator_2"` with `"detonator_box"`.

+2. **Re-add pistols**
+   Pistols are no longer added automatically to a level that follows one in which Lara previously lost her weapons.
+A game flow entry to re-add pistols will be required - refer to the Diving Area level in the default game flow.

 ### Version 1.0.2 to 1.1

 1. **Update first level inventory allocation**